It will take you just eight minutes to read this article, you will know about:

 - Interviewing: We carried out a lot of interviews with product managers worldwide.

-- Data search: We analyzed the use of certain keywords and how it related to our website.
+- Data search: We analyzed the use of certain keywords and how it related to our website with the help of a daily keyword rank tracking tool.

 - Five-second testing: We used this technique to first check brand perception from our main page.